3.1 FLEXnet Server Setup for Windows

 - On the Config Services tab, type OriginLab or name of your choice in the Service Name text box.

-- In the Path to the lmgrd.exe file field, click the Browse button and browse to the FLEXnet Server \Servers\ folder, select the lmgrd.exe file in the Open dialog and then click the Open button.
-(Note: If you installed the FLEXnet server to the default path, the folder is: C:\Program Files\FLEXnetServer\Servers\).
-After you finish, the full path and lmgrd.exe file name should appear in the text box.
+- In the Path to the license file field, click the Browse button and go to the FLEXnet Server \Licenses\ folder, select the orglab.lic file and click the Open button.

 - The debug log file does not yet exist - the service will create it based on what you enter in this text box.
 You can copy all the text from the license text box and paste it into the Path to the debug log file text box, but then change the file name extension to .log.